 On the other hand, I often break my own consonant rules for symbolic purposes.
 For instance, I wanted to “spoof” the name for the heroine in Scoundrel for Hire, who happens to be the heiress of a silver mining fortune.
 I chose the name “Silver Nichols.”

-In the same book, I wanted my scoundrel of a hero to be named after an archangel, and I wanted his last name to be symbolic of the common man (since he was extremely poor.)
+In the same book, I wanted to write a scoundrelly hero, who was named after an archangel, and I wanted his last name to be symbolic of the common man (since he was extremely poor.)
 Hence, I named the hero in Scoundrel for Hire Raphael “Rafe” Jones.

-How do I create character names for sidekicks and confidantes?
+How do I name characters for sidekicks and confidantes?

-In the case of major secondary characters, I’m more likely to create character names that imply a personality type.
+When I have to write major secondary characters, I’m more likely to create names that imply a personality type.
 For instance, the most powerful practitioner of Stone Magic in Guardians of Aeld is a furry, cave-dwelling, four-foot-tall creature with horns and a prehensile tail.
 This member of the Trombelly race is named Odzilla Wyrdd.
 Her animal ally is the badger.